repetier/Repetier-Firmware/README.txt

 Update from older version:

-Version 0.32 changed the EEPROM usage, because some parameter aren't used any more.
+Version 0.32 and 0.34 changed the EEPROM usage, because some parameter aren't used any more and new parameter were added.
 Check the settings before using the new version.
+Watch out for new values, tellung you they are 0 - they are probably not.
+Illegal numbers are returned as 0, too.

 4) Things you should know